Design overview

 3. Data Analysis Panel

-For every data visualization, there is a corresponding metric set that encapsulates the data that is being visualized, and settings that determine what each part of the data is used for by the current visualization.
+For every data visualization, there is a corresponding metric set that encapsulates the data itself, and visualization settings that assign data to parts of the data visualization.
+The Data Analysis Panel manages all these data-related settings, whereas the Properties window is used for visualization-specific settings for appearance, animation, interactivity, etc.

 4. See also